 However, that doesn’t tell the whole story.
 Or even most of it.
 Sure, the most basic endgame of lead generation is to generate leads (duh), but there are layers of complexity that become apparent once you start digging into it.
 This sentiment rings doubly true when talking about lead generation in the field of digital marketing.

 First, we need to give lead generation a better definition than ‘generating leads’.
 Lead generation is the act of attracting relevant visitors to your site or social page who then give you their information in exchange for something from you.

 Let’s unpack this a bit further.
 This article is going to answer the question, “What is lead generation” so you can have a better idea of how it affects your overall digital marketing strategy.

 Easy.
 Part of all digital marketing efforts.
 Get people to your site who are genuinely interested in what you have to offer.
 Attracting a quality lead can be done in a number of different ways.
 Whether it’s done through content marketing, a blog post, or through social media, the main job of a marketer who is working on lead generation marketing is to entice their target audience to come to their site.

 ‘Give You Their Information’

 This can be anything from just an email to filling out a full-fledged application.
-The information you’re asking for entirely depends on what the end goal of your offering is.
-We have clients who run Lead Gen marketing campaigns to build out their email marketing campaigns with the goal of converting them into purchasers down the road.
+The information you’re asking your potential customer for entirely depends on what the end goal of your offering is.
+We have clients who run Lead Gen marketing campaigns to build out their email marketing campaigns with the goal of converting each prospective customer into purchasers down the road.